 Gets the location of the gradient stop within the gradient vector.

-Values slightly above 1 or slightly below 0 will influence the gradient for this mode and are valid, but the same gradient can be achieved by using values between 0 and 1 if all the gradient stops are adjusted relatively.
+Values slightly above 1 or slightly below 0 will influence the gradient and are valid, but the same resulting gradient could probably be achieved entirely using values between 0 and 1 if all the gradient stops are adjusted relatively.